deegrayce/deegrayce/README.md

-- 👋 Hi, I’m @deegrayce
+- 👋 Hi, I’m Grace
 - 👀 I’m passionate about data science
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R language
 - 💞️ I’m looking to collaborate on data science projects
-- 📫 How to reach me here

 <!---
 deegrayce/deegrayce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.